 The institution falls within HLC's jurisdiction as defined in HLC's Bylaws (Article III).
-HLC extends accreditation and candidacy for accreditation to higher education institutions that are (1) incorporated in Arizona, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, New Mexico, North Dakota, Ohio, Oklahoma, South Dakota, West Virginia, Wisconsin, and Wyoming, or operating under federal authority within these states, and (2) have substantial presence, as defined in HLC policy, within these states.
+HLC extends accreditation and candidacy to higher education institutions that (1) are incorporated in or operating under federal authority within, the United States; and (2) have substantial presence, as defined in HLC policy, within the United States.